Ludgate Hill: Etymology

 Ludgate is generally accepted to derive from the Old English term "hlid-geat" from "hlid" ("lid, cover, opening, gate") and "geat" or "gæt" ("gate, opening, passage") and was a common Old English compound meaning "postern" or "swing gate" and survives in various place names across England as well as in surnames.

 Ludgate is mentioned in Geoffrey of Monmouth's Historia Regum Britanniae, written around 1136.
-According to the pseudohistorical work the name comes from the mythic Welsh king Lud son of Heli whom he claims also gave his name to London.
+According to the pseudohistorical work the name comes from the mythic Welsh King Lud whom he claims also gave his name to London.
 The Cronycullys of Englonde tell us of an early king of Britain: "he lete make a fayre gate and called hit Lud Gate after his name" in the year 66 BC, but it is more likely that the Romans were the first to build it, and that it is simply named after him.
 One proposed derivation, entirely prosaic, is that the name is a variation on "Fleodgaet", or "Fleet-gate".